sj-omscs/6210-exam-1/Exam.md

 False.

-* Exokernel does not provide any abstractions (e.g, threads, IPC, virtual memory) that a microkernel would.
+* Exokernel only provides primitives, whereas a traditional microkernel might provide abstractions like threads and virtual memory.
-* It is just a set of mechanisms to securely expose hardware resources at a fine granularity for building system services above exokernel.
-Exokernel is not a microkernel
+  * This makes Exokernels signicantly more simple that a microkernel.
+* Exokernel allows dynamically uploading code into the kernel similar to SPIN.

 # 2. Virtualization (Paravirtualization) (34 points)